IBM/Spark-on-zOS/README.md

 “Upload Success” will appear in the dashboard when the data load is complete.
 The VSAM data for this exercise has already been loaded for you.
 However, this step may be repeated by loading the VSAM copybook and VSAM data file you downloaded, from your local system.

+# 3. Submit a Scala program to analyze the data

-9.Submit a prepared Scala program to analyze the data.
+Submit a prepared Scala program to analyze the data.
 * **Click ‘Spark Submit’**
 * **Select your Spark Demo JAR file**
 * **Specify Main class name ‘com.ibm.scalademo.ClientJoinVSAM’**